TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Linux Commands/Linux - Set Agent Log Level to Default.md

 #### Description

 This command will set the JumpCloud Agent Log Level to Default logging level.
+This command requires the `at` command to be installed on the system.
+If `at` is not installed, the script will exit with an error message.

 #### _Import This Command_